- What/Who is Authorized?

 1) Send an email from an existing email address listed as authorized.

-2) Send a fax on company letterhead, signed by a corporate officer, containing a copy of a government-issued photo I.D. (such as a driver’s license).
+2) Email a document on company letterhead, signed by a corporate officer, containing a copy of a government-issued photo I.D. (such as a driver’s license).

 How will I know when modifications have been completed?